Emend by Eclipse

 Tim said, “People still need their lawns mowed.
 We can paint curbs this weekend.”

-“Mowing lawns is okay, but it’s is hot and hard work.
+“Mowing lawns is okay, but it’s hot, hard work.
 I doubt we’ll be able to do curbs this weekend.
 We have to put together the brochure and take it down to the printer’s.”

 Tim said, “We’ve got to find out how much the paint will cost and what colors to buy.
 Besides, we should get over to town hall and get the appropriate permits.
 We don’t want to get arrested.”